New Invicti research reveals Proof-Based Scanning automatically confirms 94% of direct-impact vulnerabilities with 99.98% accuracy

 - Manual vulnerability verification delays remediation and detracts from valuable security work: Deploying accurate automated vulnerability confirmation enables issues to be remediated quickly and frees security professionals’ time so it can be spent on high-value security and development projects.

-“Throughout our history, we’ve understood the value of listening to those on the front lines of addressing security issues – security engineers and developers,” said Ferruh Mavituna, founder and CEO at Invicti.
+“Throughout our history, we’ve understood the value of listening to those on the front lines of addressing security issues – security engineers and developers,” said Ferruh Mavituna, Invicti founder.
 “We’ve used this insight to continually shape and improve our technology, and today are proud to offer a solution that is proven to help development and security cut through the noise so they can focus on delivering valuable innovation without compromising security.”

 About Invicti Security

 Invicti Security is changing the way web applications are secured.
 A global leader in web application security for more than 15 years, Invicti provides dynamic and interactive application security products to help organizations in every industry scale their overall security operations, make the best use of their security resources, and engage developers to improve their overall security posture.
-Invicti’s product Netsparker delivers industry-leading enterprise web application security, while Acunetix is designed for small and medium-sized companies.
-Invicti is headquartered in Austin, Texas and serves organizations all over the world.
+Invicti is headquartered in Austin, Texas, and serves organizations of all sizes all over the world.

 Scratch Marketing + Media for Invicti Security